hbowie/softdevbigideas/ideas/Create Value for Customers.md

 Developers must be focused, not just on writing code, but on creating value for their customers.

-Let me clarify what I mean by this injunction.
+Let me qualify what I mean by "customer" and "value."

 * A customer is a person or organization willing to pay for an item.

-* The term "customer" includes users of an item, but is not necessarily limited to those who directly use an item, especially in an enterprise setting where someone else is making financial decisions.
+* The term "customer" includes users of an item, but is not necessarily limited to those who directly use an item, especially in an enterprise setting where someone else is taking financial responsibility for the development of an item.

 * Value is a subjective assessment of an item's worth.